sbmoyano/data_science_projects/GERD_GDP_growth/README.md

 * Regression analysis will allow us to see if the country GDP could be predicted by private business investment in R&D.

 ***Note*.
 Regression models were only implemented using StatsModels and ScipyStats.
 By the time this notebook was created I was more interested in how to use Quantile Regression for my research on cognitive neuroscience.
-For a more "machine learning approach", take a look at my project on fraud detection.**
+For a more "machine learning" and "deep learning" project, take a look at my project on fraud detection.**